 The design and construction of the building are critical to its success and will use the latest in sustainable materials and technology including energy efficient lighting with smart controls; photovoltaic panels to power lighting and ceiling fans; louvres to provide natural cross ventilation; larger eaves to increase daylight throughout the year without extra, unwanted heat; solar panels, solar hot water and rainwater catchment tanks; and recyclable, waterproof materials for doors and joinery.

-It is expected that construction of the Centre will commence in December 2017 with completion in April 2018.
+It is expected that construction of the Centre will be completed by late 2018.